vechain/thor/tools/eth-tx-verify/README.md

 go run ./tools/eth-tx-verify/txblast -batch 3                                        # 30 txs/batch
 go run ./tools/eth-tx-verify/txblast -dry-run                                        # build + sign, don't submit go run ./tools/eth-tx-verify/txblast -url http://localhost:8669                      # override URL
+go run ./tools/eth-tx-verify/txblast -receipt-timeout 30s                            # default 15s; raise if solo's block interval is longer
 ```

+### Timing model

+Each submitted batch enters a **pending queue**.
+On every tick, txblast retries `eth_getTransactionReceipt` on every unresolved row across **every** pending batch, and prints a batch only when (a) all its rows resolved, or (b) the batch is older than `-receipt-timeout` (then remaining rows stay `MISS`).
+This means:

+- **On-demand solo** (`--on-demand`): batches print after ~1 tick, receipts usually already `OK(blk=N)`.
+- **Timer-based solo** (default 10s block interval): batches may spend multiple ticks in the queue before printing.
+At 2s interval with 15s timeout, a batch lives for up to ~8 ticks before being printed.
+This is expected — your output lags ~10-15 seconds behind submission.

+### Two signers for 0x02

+txblast submits 0x02 on REST and then 0x02 on RPC within the same batch. `txpool.StrictlyAdd` rejects any tx whose nonce is ahead of state — so the same signer can't send two 0x02s in one batch without waiting for the first to mine.
+To avoid that coupling, **REST 0x02 is signed by `-key` (dev #0 by default), and RPC 0x02 is signed by solo dev #4**.
+Each signer has its own independent nonce counter.
+You'll see both addresses in the start banner.

 ### Terminal 3 — DApp